 After you have been bitten by a mosquito carrying malaria, it will normally take at least one week for symptoms to develop.
 P. falciparum typically causes symptoms within the shortest time, while p. malariae takes the longest to present.

 Often, malaria symptoms are relatively mild and may be confused for another illness.
-They include: